Vienen: Special effects

 The scene in which Mulder and Doggett agree to jump from the oil platform—which was shot in a way that evokes a similar scene in the 1969 film Butch Cassidy and the Sundance Kid—was filmed by having Patrick and Duchovny jump in front of a green screen.
 Separate footage of the rig exploding, created by combining actual shots of the rig with CGI, was then filmed, and the two shots were composited on top of one another.

 The episode featured the penultimate appearance of the alien black oil; it would appear for a final time via flashback in the series finale.
-Visual effects for the black oil were created by combining molasses and chocolate syrup with computer-generated imagery (CGI) imagery.
+Visual effects for the black oil were created by combining molasses and chocolate syrup with computer-generated imagery (CGI).
 Nine takes were needed for the scene in which the black oil pours out of a worker's eyes, ears, and mouth, as the syrupy mixture would not spill correctly.